 Exception for federal crime investigations or prosecutions.
-If you are a federal employee participating in a federal crime investigation or prosecution, you are not subject to the one-year rule.
-This means you may be able to deduct travel expenses even if you are away from your tax home for more than one year.
+If you are a federal employee participating in a federal crime investigation or prosecution, you are not subject to the 1-year rule.
+This means you may be able to deduct travel expenses even if you are away from your tax home for more than 1 year provided you meet the other requirements for deductibility.

-For you to qualify, the Attorney General must certify that you are traveling:
+For you to qualify, the Attorney General (or his or her designee) must certify that you are traveling:

 - For the federal government,

 - In a temporary duty status, and

-- To investigate or prosecute, or provide support services for the investigation or prosecution of, a federal crime.
+- To investigate or prosecute, or provide support services for the investigation or prosecution of a federal crime.